 When the temperature sensor goes bad it can give a bad reading to the control board, causing your AC to stay running.

 For instance, the AC keeps running when the room temperature is 70 degrees and the setpoint temperature is 80 degrees.
 In this situation, the temperature sensor may be giving a false reading that’s higher than 80 degrees, causing the AC to stay running.

 Unfortunately, temperature sensors, relays, and electronic control boards are all components that are not normally user-serviceable.
 If you suspect one of these components to need replacing, take a look at your AC owner’s manual or service manual for guidance.

 Another thing to consider is that some portable ACs keep their fan on even after the setpoint temperature is reached.
-In this case, try the different modes on your portable AC to see if it will stop running when your room temperature reaches setpoint.
-Run the AC in “Eco Mode” so the fan turns off when setpoint temperature is reached.
+In this case, try the different modes on your portable AC to see if it will stop running when your room temperature reaches the setpoint.
+Run the AC in “Eco Mode” so the fan turns off when the setpoint temperature is reached.